SNUCSE-CTA/DAF/README.md

 ```
 Line "t 1 3112" means the start of a graph with ID=1 and #vertices=3112.
 Line "v 0 1" means there is a vertex with ID=0 and vertex-label=1 in the graph.
-Line "e 1 133 0" meas there is an undirected edge between vertices with IDs 1 and 133, where edge label is 0.
+Line "e 1 133 0" means there is an undirected edge between vertices with IDs 1 and 133, where edge label is 0.
 ```

 Query graph file format is a text format to store undirected graphs.